 - This assignment will be completed in INDIVIDUALLY.
-While you can discuss concepts with others both within and outside your group, actual steps and answers should not be shared! - The solutions should be collected in a file called ece590-<netid>-hw3.pdf, where <netid> is your Duke NetID (sans brackets!), and submitted via Sakai.
+While you can discuss concepts with others both within and outside your group, actual steps and answers should not be shared! - The solutions should be collected in a PDF file submitted via GradeScope.
 Word documents will not be accepted.